Search and Hit Enter

 How to add flavour to low FODMAP minestrone soup

 Let’s be real: broth based soups without onion or garlic can be bland.
 Here are my favourite ways to add flavour back in.
-These tips are particularly important if you use water instead of stock, like I did.
+These tips are particularly important if you use water instead of stock, like I have done previously.
+NB, I have a low FODMAP vegetable stock recipe here.

 As we’ve discussed, tomato paste is added here for a layer of umami.